containers/podman/docs/podman-volume-inspect.1.md

 ## DESCRIPTION

 Display detailed information on one or more volumes.
-The output can be formated using the **--format** flag and a Go template.
+The output can be formatted using the **--format** flag and a Go template.
 To get detailed information about all the existing volumes, use the **--all** flag.